LabInternetPub/Exam2022_Solved/README.md

 * In the code you'll see **TODO**s where you need to insert new code.
 TODOs explain what you need to do and may contain some clues.
 Please, don't delete the TODOs from the code.
 TODOs are numbered according to the question number.
 When a question has more than one TODO they are numbered TODO X.1, TODO X.2 and so on, where X is the question number.
 There are few TODOs that don't need any code, they are there to explain code relevant to the question (and its answer)
-* **As a guide, you can execute all the calls/test in file "resources/testsShouldPass.http".
-Tests should pass when all questions are answered**
+* In the "resources" folder, you'll find files with the termination ".http" where you can see (and execute with Intellij http client) call examples

 ## Tests
-There is a suit of tests that should pass when all the questions are answered correctly
+In /test/java/cat/tecnocampus/apollofy/api, there is a suit of tests that should pass when all the questions are answered correctly

 ## Questions
+### Question 1
-* **Question 1**: When a track is created, its title must begin with a capital letter and its durations must be higher or equal to 5 and lower or equal to 300
+When a track is created, its title must begin with a capital letter and its durations must be higher or equal to 5 and lower or equal to 300
     * When the parameters are valid the response status must be 200 and the body empty
     * When the parameters are invalid the response status must be 400 and the body must be similar to
   ```